-AN ACT TO AMEND § 51405 OF ARTICLE 4, CHAPTER 51, TITLE 10 GUAM CODE ANNOTATED RELATIVE TO INCREASING THE SOLID WASTE HOST COMMUNITY PREMIUM FOR THE VILLAGE OF INARAJAN.
+AN ACT TO AMEND § 51405(a) OF ARTICLE 4, CHAPTER 51, TITLE 10, GUAM CODE ANNOTATED, RELATIVE TO INCREASING THE SOLID WASTE HOST COMMUNITY PREMIUM FOR THE VILLAGE OF INARAJAN.

 BE IT ENACTED BY THE PEOPLE OF GUAM:

-Section 1. § 51405 of Article 4, Chapter 51, Title 10 Guam Code Annotated is amended to read:
+Section 1. § 51405(a) of Article 4, Chapter 51, Title 10, Guam Code Annotated, is amended to read:

-§ 51405.
+“§ 51405.
 Host Community Premiums.

-The Host Community premium shall be assessed from the opening of the Inarajan landfill until the closing of the Inarajan landfill.
-The aggregate Host Community premium is One Two Hundred Fifty Thousand Dollars ($150,000) ($250,000) per year for the village of Inarajan.
+(a) The Host Community premium shall be assessed from the opening of the Inarajan landfill until the closing of the Inarajan landfill.
+The aggregate Host Community premium is One Two Hundred Fifty Thousand Dollars ($1250,000) per year for the village of Inarajan.”

-The aggregate Host Community premium is One Hundred Fifty Thousand Dollars ($150,000) per year for the village of Ordot, through the duration of the post-closure period, in conformance with the Guam Post- Closure Care and Maintenance Plan (2005), or a subsequent post closure plan duly adopted by the authorized agencies and entities, or until such time that the Administrator of the Guam Environmental Protection Agency deems the land clear and free of any and all toxins that could potentially harm the health of humans and/or the environment.

-The Host Community premium shall be reviewed at least once every five (5) years and may be adjusted by the Public Utilities Commission (PUC) to account for factors such as inflation.
-The Public Utilities Commission (PUC) shall equitably determine the Host Community premium for each residential and commercial account.